m3dev/active_record-postgresql_analyzer/README.md

 # ActiveRecord::PostgreAnalyzer

-Analyze the execution plan and write log when finding sequential scan.
+Analyze the execution plan and write log if sequential scan is detected.

 ## Installation